The-Balthazar/BrewWikiGen/README.md

     an extensive formula.

-* `ModDirectories` should point to your local copies of the mod(s) you wish to generate wiki pages for.
+* `ModDirectories` should point to your local copies of the mod(s) you wish to load.
 It assumes, but doesn't require, multiple mods.
 It expects a `mod_info.lua` file directly in each item on the list.
 The order listed is used for navigation ordering on the sidebar and home page generations.
+If a mod contains no units it will still be loaded but won't have a page or affect the sidebar or home page.

 * `UnitBlueprintsFolder` is where within the mod folders it should start looking for blueprints.
 Standard convention is `units`.
 This value can be removed, but